 Cover the rice with cool water and swish it around until the water turns cloudy.
 Pour off as much water as possible and repeat two more times.
 This will help the rice be fluffy rather than sticky when cooked.
 Make sure to pour off as much water as possible the last time.

 All you need besides the jasmine rice is coconut milk, garlic, and salt.
 That’s it.
 Like I said, I really prefer the light coconut milk because you get tons of flavor without so much oiliness.

 When cooking rice, you usually want a rice to liquid ratio of about 1:1.5 or 1:2.
 The can of coconut milk measured out to 1.75 cups, so I just added another cup of water.
 This gave me a good rice:liquid ratio of 1:1.8 – right in the middle.
 It doesn’t have to be exact.

 Add the coconut milk, minced garlic, salt, and one cup of fresh water to the pot with the rinsed rice.
 Give it a quick stir to make sure the salt and garlic are well distributed.

 Place a lid on top and bring it up to a rolling boil over high heat.
 Just as soon as it reaches a full boil, reduce the heat to the lowest setting and allow it to simmer, with the lid on, for 30 minutes.
 After 30 minutes turn the heat off and let it sit, undisturbed for 15 more minutes.
 Open it up and this is what you’ve got.

 Fluff it up with a fork and serve! …and try not to shovel it straight into your mouth, because you’re gonna want to.

 I can eat this stuff straight… it’s amazing.
 Green onions go really nicely on top, as does Sriracha.
-I also experimented with mixing it up with the Tahini Kale salad and it was OUTSTANDING.

 This post may contain affiliate links which won’t change your price but will share some commission.